tier4/caret_doc/docs/recording/recording.md

 ## Recording with CARET

 CARET uses LTTng for tracing a target application.
 A LTTng session has to be started before running the application.
-This page explains two differet ways for it: Starting LTTng session manually and Starting LTTng session using ROS launch system.
+This page explains two different ways for it: Starting LTTng session manually and Starting LTTng session using ROS launch system.

 Explanation in this page assumes CARET is installed to `~/ros2_caret_ws` and the sample application used in the tutorial section is located in `~/ros2_ws`.